eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 It is possible to activate them with the opportune `CMake configuration options <https://cmake.org/cmake/help/v3.6/manual/cmake.1.html#options>`_ when calling colcon_ or CMake_.
-For more details, please refer to the parameters_cmake_ section.
+For more details, please refer to the :ref:`parameters_cmake` section.

 For a detailed description of the Gtest installation process, please refer to the `Gtest Installation Guide <https://github.com/google/googletest>`_.